-Alternating Hot-Cold Water Immersion Facilitates Motor Function Recovery in the Paretic Upper Limb Following Stroke: A Pilot Randomized Controlled Trial
+Alternating Hot-Cold Water Immersion Facilitates Motor Function Recovery in the Paretic Upper Limb After Stroke: A Pilot Randomized Controlled Trial

 Abstract

-Objective: This study aimed to assess the effectiveness of alternating hot-cold water immersion (AHCWI) in patients with acute stroke.
+Objective: To assess the effectiveness of alternating hot-cold water immersion (AHCWI) in patients with acute stroke.

-Main outcome measures: The Fugl-Meyer Assessment motor UL (FMA-UL) score, Motricity Index UL (MI-UL) score, modified Motor Assessment Scale, (including its UL sections, MMAS and MMAS-UL), Berg Balance Scale, Barthel Index (BI), and modified Ashworth Scale were assessed by the same uninvolved physical therapist at baseline and after 4 and 6 weeks of intervention.
+Main outcome measures: The Fugl-Meyer Assessment motor-UL (FMA-UL) score, Motricity Index-UL (MI-UL) score, modified Motor Assessment Scale (MMAS; including its UL sections, MMAS-UL) score, Berg Balance Scale score, Barthel Index (BI), and modified Ashworth Scale score were assessed by the same uninvolved physical therapist at baseline and after 4 and 6 weeks of intervention.

-Results: Compared with the control group, the AHCWI group performed better, with significant group effects (P < 0.05), and exhibited significant improvements in FMA-UL, MI-UL, and MMAS-UL scores at 4 and 6 weeks (P < 0.05).
+Results: Compared with the control group, the AHCWI group performed better, with significant group effects (P<.05), and exhibited significant improvements in FMA-UL, MI-UL, and MMAS-UL scores at 4 and 6 weeks (P<.05).
 Although the remaining outcomes were not significantly different, they favored the AHCWI group.
-Notably, a significant difference was observed in the BI at 4 weeks (P = 0.032).
+Notably, a significant difference was observed in the BI at 4 weeks (P=.032).
 Significant changes in the muscle tone or adverse effects were not observed in either group after the intervention.

 Conclusions: AHCWI with stroke rehabilitation is feasible and may facilitate motor function recovery of the paretic UL after a stroke.